Cour Collaborative, LLC

 2. Install the Tracking Code on Your Website:

 Open your website’s HTML source code using a text editor or a content management system.
-Paste the tracking code you copied from Google Analytics just before the closing </head> tag, like nourishing soil for your digital garden.
+Paste the tracking code you copied from Google Analytics just before the closing </head> tag.

 3. Save and Publish Your Changes: